-In the North American snacks market there is a participation mainly through the Takis® and Barcel® brands.
-Takis® has 2% market share within the category of processed snacks in the United States and Canada and a 4.7% participation in the the tortilla chips subcategory in such countries.
-In addition, Takis® is the fourth global leading tortilla chips brand according to GlobalData.
+In the North American snacks market, Grupo Bimbo has market share mainly through the Takis® and Barcel® brands.
+Takis® has 2% market share within the category of processed snacks in the United States and Canada and a 5% market share in the tortilla chips subcategory in such countries.
+In addition, Takis® is the fourth global leading tortilla chips brand according to GlobalData in 2020.

-According to information of GlobalData, in Mexico, Barcel® has a market share of 16.1% in the snack industry, the second largest position.
-In Latin America, the brand holds a share participation of 4.4%.
+According to information of GlobalData in 2020, in Mexico, Barcel® has a market share of 10% in the snack industry, the second largest position.
+In Latin America, the brand holds a share participation of 4%.

-The Ricolino® brand is the second largest within the confectionery category, capturing 8.2% of the market.
-Within sweet snacks, the Marinela® brand holds a share participation of 16.3%, holding the first place in Mexico.
+The Ricolino® brand is the second largest within the confectionery category, capturing 8% of the market.
+Within sweet snacks, the Marinela® brand holds a share participation of 16%, holding the first place in Mexico.

 European snacks consumers prefer artisanal & premium products.
-Private brand accounts for 17.1% of the European snacks market compared to 7.6% of the overall global snacks market.
-In Europe, the Group operates mostly with Ortiz® and Bimbo® brands in savory snacks category.
+Private brand accounts for 16% of the European snacks market, while representing 6% of the overall global snacks market.
+In Europe, the Group operates mostly with Takis® and Eagle® brands in savory snacks category.